-In it’s 5th year, #artadventcalendar artists tweet out an original piece of art from Dec 1-24.
+In its 9th year, #artadventcalendar participants post an original piece of art from Dec 1-24.
 Paintings, drawings, sculpture, textiles, beading, photography.
 If it’s art and it beautifies the timeline, you’ll see it.

 I started Art Advent Calendar with a tweet in 2015 with the idea that things were somewhat dark and bleak and it would be nice to improve everyone’s Twitter timelines by posting and retweeting a bunch of art.

 In 2015, over 20 Edmonton area artists participated and the hashtag had over a million impressions.
 In 2016, 66 artists from around the world participated with over 6 million impressions.
 In 2017, 200 artists from around the world participated with over 2300 original works of art posted and over 25 million impressions.
 In 2018 we had 257 artists and so many works posted, I never got around to counting them all.
 2019 was similar with 272 artists and then in 2020 we had 484 participants from around the globe!

 The 2021 event was a huge success with 552 submitting participants sharing over 8,000 images; almost 12,000 people who shared almost 80,000 tweets; and almost 30,000,000 people who would have seen one of the over 200,000,000 impressions.

 The 2022 version was impacted by the decline of Twitter but there were 438 participants on Twitter: and 335 on Mastodon/Fediverse for a total of 773.
 On Twitter we had 69,155 Tweets, 23,608 Contributors 220,358,435 Potential Impressions and 35,977,056 Potential Reach.
 It also ran on Mastodon and was quite successful but there’s no way to track view stats there but in any case, it was all a bit mind boggling.

 There are so many great reasons to participate both as an artist and and art lover